drangara/MFIX-Exa/docs/source_docs/getting_started/BuildingCMake.rst

-Few more notes on building MFiX-Exa
+Few more notes on building MFIX-Exa
 -----------------------------------

 The system defaults compilers can be overwritten as follows: